-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this blog post, Scott searches old newspapers to find stories about the day Japan announced its surrender, ending World War II.
+Introduction: In this article, Scott Phillips searches old newspapers to find stories about the day Japan announced its surrender, ending World War II.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 A few days ago I happened to notice an obituary in my local newspaper for Theodore “Dutch” Van Kirk.
 I read that this gentleman passed away in Stone Mountain, Georgia, at the age of 93.
 I was curious to learn why this obituary would be in my local paper when Stone Mountain, Georgia, is well over 700 miles away.